 - Name of the product or supplement.

-- Name of the address of the manufacturer or distributor
+- Name and the address of the manufacturer or distributor.

 - Complete list of ingredients.

 - Amount of product or supplement in the container or package.

 Avoid any herbal health product or supplement that does not list this information.